The Tragically Short Life Of Stuart Sutcliffe, The ‘Fifth Beatle’ Who Died At The Age Of 21

 Astrid Kirchherr, via Govinda GalleryPete Best, George Harrison, John Lennon, Paul McCartney, and Stuart Sutcliffe.

-In early 1962, Sutcliffe started suffering from a series of severe, unexplained headaches and grew sensitive to light.
-The pain, he said, was like “a bomb going off in his head,” and was so severe that he collapsed during an art class that spring.
-Doctors were unable to determine the cause, and Sutcliffe just carried on.
+But in early 1962, Sutcliffe began to suffer from a series of unexplained headaches.
+The pain, he said, was like “a bomb going off” in his head, and was so severe that at one point that spring, he collapsed in the middle of an art class.
+At the time, doctors were unable to determine the cause, and Sutcliffe carried on untreated.

 Then, on April 10, 1962, he collapsed again.
-Stuart Sutcliffe died of a cerebral hemorrhage in the ambulance on the way to the hospital.
+This time, however, he didn’t make it to the hospital in time.
+Stuart Sutcliffe died of a cerebral hemorrhage in Kirchherr’s arms while still in the ambulance.
 He was just 21.

-However, according to a 2003 Independent article, Sutcliffe’s sister Pauline has claimed the injury was the result of a violent fight with John Lennon a few months before his death, in which Lennon attacked Sutcliffe “in a jealous rage.”
+However, according to a 2003 Independent article, Sutcliffe’s sister Pauline claimed the injury was actually the result of a violent fight with John Lennon himself a few months before Sutcliffe’s death.
+According to Pauline, Lennon had attacked Sutcliffe “in a jealous rage” and kicked him in the head, denting his skull.

-And given the many reports of Lennon’s darker side, this actually wouldn’t seem too far fetched.
+And given the many reports of Lennon’s darker side, this theory doesn’t seem too far fetched.

 But regardless of what caused Sutcliffe’s death, his former bandmates were devastated by the loss of their friend.